rotundasoftware/cartero/README.md

 			editPersonDialog.tmpl
 ```

-Now the bundle named `Dialogs/EditPersonDialog` depends on on the `Dialogs` bundle (and indirectly depends on the other three bundles), by virtue of the directory structure.
+Now the bundle named `Dialogs/EditPersonDialog` depends on on the `Dialogs` bundle (and indirectly depends on the other three bundles) by virtue of the directory structure.

 ### Page specific assets